Mission & History

 • Hosted the annual conference of the American Theatre Critics Association (ATCA) in 2013.

-• Johnna Adams’s Gidion’s Knot premiered at CATF in 2012; it was published in American Theatre magazine, was a citation winner of the ATCA/Steinberg Award; and is the 11th most produced play in the 2013-14 season nation-wide.
+• Johnna Adams’s Gidion’s Knot premiered at CATF in 2012; it was published in American Theatre magazine, was a citation winner of the ATCA/Steinberg Award; and was one of the most produced plays in the 2013-14 season nation-wide.

 • Member of the Blue Star Theaters Network for military personnel and families.